Air Fryer Recipe

 Method

 1. Preheat your air fryer to 180°C (360°F).
-Lightly grease a small baking dish or several ramekins that fit into your air fryer basket.
+Lightly grease a small baking dish, or a few ramekins, that will fit inside the air fryer basket.

-2. In a large bowl, combine the sliced pears with lemon juice, granulated sugar, cinnamon, ginger, and nutmeg.
-Stir well to ensure the pears are well coated.
+2. In a large bowl, toss the sliced pears with the lemon juice, granulated sugar, cinnamon, ginger, and nutmeg.
+Stir well so the pears are evenly coated.

-3. In another bowl, mix the flour, rolled oats, brown sugar, and salt.
-Cut in the butter using a pastry cutter or your fingers until the mixture resembles coarse crumbs.
+3. In a separate bowl, mix together the flour, rolled oats, brown sugar, and salt.
+Rub or cut in the butter with your fingers or a pastry cutter until the mixture looks like coarse crumbs.

-4. Arrange the spiced pears evenly in your prepared dish.
-Sprinkle the topping evenly over the pears.
+4. Spread the spiced pears evenly in the prepared dish.
+Scatter the topping evenly over the pears.

-5. Place the dish in the air fryer basket.
-Cook the crisp at 180°C (360°F) for approximately 15-18 minutes until the topping is golden brown and the pears are tender.
+5. Set the dish in the air fryer basket.
+Cook the crisp at 180°C (360°F) for about 15-18 minutes, until the topping is golden brown and the pears are tender.

-6. Allow the crisp to cool slightly before serving.
-It's delightful on its own or paired with vanilla ice cream or a dollop of cream.
+6. Leave the crisp to cool slightly before serving.
+It’s lovely as it is, or with vanilla ice cream or a dollop of cream.

 Why this works in an air fryer